scintilla-aircheck/scintilla-wiki/api/data.md

 ### Example Response

+The API assumes all `POST` requests originate from devices in the field that don't need any followup information.

-Success: `204 NO CONTENT`
+* Success: `204 NO CONTENT`
-Authentication Failure: `401 NOT AUTHORIZED`
+* Authentication Failure: `401 NOT AUTHORIZED`
-Failure: `400 BAD REQUEST`
+* Failure: `400 BAD REQUEST`

 ## GET

-Data retrieveal is open to the public.
+Data defaults to open access.
+We can close this later if need be.

 **Query Parameters:**
 ```json